 4. Fruitfulness brings positive impacts on others

-God wants us to bear fruit because it has a positive impact on others.
-When we bear fruit, we become agents of positive change in the world, influencing others through our examples and actions.
+God wants us to bear fruit because it positively impacts others.
+When we bear fruit, we become agents of positive change, influencing others through our deeds.
 A man called Zacchaeus was a rich tax collector who made his money by shady means.
 When he encountered Jesus, he repented and believed in him.
-Right away he started bearing fruit; he would give half of his possessions to the poor and he would pay four times what he extorted from others (Luke 19:1-10).
+Right away he started bearing fruit; he gave half of his possessions to the poor and paid four times what he extorted from others (Luke 19:1-10).

 5. Fruitfulness is beneficial to our lives